civpronto/comms-black-mobile/training/module-01-foundations.md

   </ul>
   <p>
-    Think of GrapheneOS as the <strong>foundation</strong> of your kit: it removes many “easy win” attack paths so you can focus on higher‑level risks.
+    Think of GrapheneOS as the <strong>foundation</strong> of your kit: it removes many “easy win” attack paths so you can focus on higher-level risks.
   </p>
 </section>

 <section>
   <h2>🚨 3.
-Duress PIN: Last‑Resort Protection</h2>
+Duress PIN: Last-Resort Protection</h2>
   <p>
     A duress PIN is a special code you can enter on the lockscreen that looks like a normal unlock attempt but instead triggers a defensive action (for example, wiping a profile).
-It is designed for high‑pressure situations where you are being forced to unlock a device.
+It is designed for high-pressure situations where you are being forced to unlock a device.
   </p>
   <h3>How it helps</h3>
   <ul>
     <li>Lets you respond under pressure in a way you have rehearsed.</li>
     <li>
-      Can rapidly protect the highest‑risk data if you no longer expect to control the device.
+      Can rapidly protect the highest-risk data if you no longer expect to control the device.
     </li>
     <li>